 - Keep oils away from sensitive areas.
 Essential oils are nature’s powerhouses.
 Keep in mind they are 40-50 times more potent than the plant itself.
 Some oils are more “spicy” than others.
 Some taste better than others.
 Oregano is one that can burn a bit when you ingest it directly.
 Peppermint requires caution, and usually does best with a carrier oil when applying to the skin.
 Never apply essential oils to sensitive areas of the body, including the genitals or near your eyes.You should also test new oils to ensure there are no reactions before applying too liberally.
 You can start by doing a sniff test of the oil in the bottle.
 If that seems fine, then apply a dab of carrier oil to the inside of your wrist or arm, add a drop of oil and wait to see if there is any redness, itching, or swelling.
 Everybody and every body is different so you may need to try different oils to see which ones feel best to you.

 - Do not heat oils.
 You’ve probably seen or even have one of those oil burners for using essential oils.
 What you may not know is that heating these oils destroys their healing properties.
 It’s always best to use a cold diffuser.
 These are plentiful and economically priced online.

 - Children.
 Always be cautious when using essential oils with children.
 Diffusion is safest.
 For direct application, it’s important to dilute the stronger oils, especially with a good carrier oil.
 When making body butters or massage oils for children, use 1 drop of essential oil to 4 tablespoons of carrier oil.
 This will dilute the essential oil enough to make it more tolerable and safer for your child.
 Be very careful not to place near the eyes and always do a sensitivity test first.

-Editor’s Note: This article was initially published in October 2016 and has been updated in February and November 2020.
+Editor’s Note: This article was initially published in October 2016 and has been updated in June 2021.